kyungjae-lee/freertos/README.md

 * The `cmcsis_os.h` header file includes `FreeRTOS.h`.
 * Shortcut to commenting out multiple lines: highlight the area -> `ctrl` + `/`
 * The larger the priority number, the higher the priority.
+* `vTaskDelay()` puts a task to sleep, and the scheduler will remove it from the Running state and place it into the Blocked state for the specified number of ticks.
+Once the delay expires, the task is moved back to the Ready state and will be scheduled to run again according to its priority.
+  * If you want to add a delay to a task but don't want to block it (i.e., keep it in Running state), simply use the `for` loop to implement a delay instead of using `vTaskDelay()`.

 ### GPIO